Okta vs Microsoft Entra ID: Identity Provider Comparison (2026)

 Both platforms have mature MFA.
 The key differentiators are the quality of the authenticator app experience and the risk-signal depth.

 Okta Verify is a strong authenticator with push notifications, TOTP, and FastPass (a device-bound credential that provides passwordless authentication).
-Okta's adaptive MFA uses behavioral signals — IP reputation, device fingerprint, velocity — to decide when to prompt for additional verification.
+Okta's adaptive MFA uses behavioral signals: IP reputation, device fingerprint, velocity: to decide when to prompt for additional verification.

 Microsoft Authenticator is equally capable: push notifications, TOTP, passwordless phone sign-in, and number matching (which reduces MFA fatigue attacks).
 Microsoft's advantage is that the risk signals feeding Conditional Access come directly from Entra ID Protection, which analyzes sign-in behavior across hundreds of millions of Microsoft accounts.
 The threat intelligence is richer because of Microsoft's scale.

 For phishing-resistant MFA (FIDO2/passkeys), both platforms support it well.
-Windows Hello for Business is a significant Entra ID advantage for Windows-heavy environments — it provides hardware-backed, phishing-resistant MFA built into Windows itself, without any additional app.
+Windows Hello for Business is a significant Entra ID advantage for Windows-heavy environments.
+It provides hardware-backed, phishing-resistant MFA built into Windows itself, without any additional app.

 Conditional Access